RadicalZephyr/cpython/Doc/library/pty.rst

    process will quit without any input, *spawn* will then loop forever.
 If *master_read* signals EOF the same behavior results (on linux at least).

-   If both callbacks signal EOF then *spawn* will probably never return, unless *select* throws an error on your platform when passed three empty lists.
-This is a bug, documented in `issue 26228 <https://bugs.python.org/issue26228>`_.

    Return the exit status value from :func:`os.waitpid` on the child process.

    :func:`waitstatus_to_exitcode` can be used to convert the exit status into